prpole/dissertation/chapter2/main.md

 drive technological development and industrialization---and, indeed, environmental destruction, as will become clear in the later agricultural novels.
-Species-being as a concept shows that London's use of the species-concept as a collectivizing concept is anti-essentialist precisely because it is historically situated.
+Species-being as a concept shows that London's use of the species-concept as a collectivizing principle is anti-essentialist precisely because it is historically situated.

-As I will argue in my final section, London came to share the pluralistic conception of the human species that can be developed from Marxian species- being---indeed, his engagement with the species concept led him to such pluralism.
-But it was an unstable position for him, and its development was complicated by his problematic and contradictory views on race.
+As I will argue in my final section, London came to share a more problematic version of this pluralistic conception of the human species that can be developed from Marxian species- being---indeed, his engagement with the species concept led him to seek such a pluralism.
+But it was an unstable position for him, and its development was complicated by his often troubling and usually contradictory views on race.

-### *The Acorn-Planter* (1916): Speculative Human Species-Being
+### Interlude: *The Acorn-Planter*'s Speculative Species-Being

 > Yet the productive life is the life of the species.
 It is life-engendering life.
 The whole